larseggert/repo-data/README.md

 - `primary`: boolean indicating whether additional information is present; see below.
 - `repo_type`: one of `specs`, `tests`, `docs`, `website`, `other`.
 - `report_to`: list; currently can contain `group_email`.
 Where weekly reports of issue and PR activity are sent to.
 Optional.
-- `report_exclude_labels`: list of strings that indicate Github issue labels that are filtered out of reports.
+- `report_exclude_labels`: list of strings that indicate Github issue labels that are filtered out of reports (e.g., "editorial").
 Optional.

 Repos of type `specs` can have these additional fields: